fauu/Kamite/README.md

   port = 4110
 }

+# [RELOADABLE]
 ui {
   # The client’s user interface layout: standard, standard_flipped
   layout = standard

   notebook {
+    # Whether to automatically collapse the client's notebook to just its tab
+    # bar, expanding it only when it's being interacted with
+    collapse = false

-    # (25-75) The initial height of the client's notebook as a percentage of
+    # (25-90) The height of the client's notebook as a percentage of the total
-    # the total browser inner window height
+    # browser inner window height
     height = 60
   }
 }